 2002 – 2012

 The visual image of this time acquired several additions.
 The word Spearmint was located on an oval background placed over an arrow.
 Its letters, changing size, repeated the oval.
 This attracted attention to the name and showed the softness of gum and its pleasant, harmonious taste.
-And the company name in small letters was placed on a short red double-edged background on top.
+The company name in small letters was placed on a short red double-edged background on top.

 This was the first logo that promoted the brand, not the company.
 Since the company produced several types of gum (Doublemint, Orbit, Eclipse), each with a minty flavor, it was important to show the customer which brand was hidden in the package.